Motorcyclist killed in crash on Bruckner Boulevard in Bronx

 The vehicles collided while both were traveling westbound on Bruckner Boulevard just after 5 a.m.
 Wednesday.

-Police say the driver of a Toyota Corolla rear-ended a Yamaha motorcycle.
+Police say the 43-year-old woman driving the Toyota Corolla rear-ended a Yamaha motorcycle.

 The driver of the Corolla remained on the scene, and no charges were immediately filed.